 - watercress: available March to December.

-- wild nettles: available March to April (the plant grows year-round, but early Spring is the time to harvest the young leaves)
+- wild nettles: available March to April (the plant grows year-round, but early Spring is the time to forage the young leaves)

 Several vegetables can start to be consumed in Spring before they are fully mature, and can be found under the names of ‘baby’ or ‘new’.
 Some easy to find ones include: baby courgette, baby beets, and new potatoes.